bidodev/react-instagram-lookalike/README.md

 - [x] React router system, with react-router-dom
 - [x] Show stats on Hover.
 - [x] Breaking code into small components.
+- [x] Working with Fontawesome and Emojis on React
 - [ ] Authentication with Firebase
 - [ ] API / Store data in MongoDB
 - [ ] User Profile